 Everything you need to know about Liverpool-bound Marcelo Pitaluga

-Liverpool have agreed a deal worth a potential £1.8million to sign up-and-coming Brazilian goalkeeper Marcelo Pitaluga from Fluminense.
+Liverpool have confirmed the signing of up-and-coming Brazilian goalkeeper Marcelo Pitaluga from Fluminense.

-To be fair, signing a Brazilian goalkeeper has worked in the past for Jurgen Klopp, so perhaps lightning can strike twice, right?
+Signing a Brazilian goalkeeper has certainly worked in the past for Jurgen Klopp, so perhaps lightning can strike twice.